AdobeDocs/workfront.en/help/quicksilver/maestro/manage-relationship-fields.md

 ## Create a Relationship-type field

-You can create fields for a record type by linking new fields to another record type's fields.
-You can use the Relationship-type field to link record fields together, from one record type to another.
+You create a Relationship-type field to link two record types and their fields together.

 1. Start creating a field for a record type, as described in the article [Create Maestro fields](../maestro/create-fields.md), then select the **Relationship** field type.
 This is the original record type. <!--check screen shot - logged a bug for a couple of changes here-->